 Reducing Storm Anxiety

-Tornadoes, flooding, and ice storms are a part of life here in the heartland.
-Almost everyone feels apprehensive when anticipating the arrival of a potential tornado or flood, blizzard, ice storm, or any severe weather.
-Stress is how the brain and body respond to such demands.
-Although everyone feels stressed from time to time, feeling anxious during times of stormy weather, though common, is upsetting.
+Tornadoes, flooding and ice storms are a part of life here in the heartland, but that doesn't mean these aren't stressful events.
+Stress is how the brain and body respond to threats or challenges.
+Although everyone feels stressed from time to time, feeling anxious during stormy weather can be overwhelming.

-However, not all stress is bad.
+In fact, not all stress is bad.
 Why?
-Because it can motivate us to prepare!
-In fact, preparation enhances resilience.
-Here are some tips to help you increase your and your families’ resilience both physical and emotional.
+Because it can motivate us to prepare.
+Preparation enhances resilience and can help reduce the feelings of stress.
+Here are some tips to help you increase your and your loved ones' physical and emotional resilience.

 Prepare

-When faced with a new or threatening situation, PREPARE, PREPARE, PREPARE!
-Both scientific research and common sense has shown that the more you prepare for an event the less anxious you will be and the better you will perform.
-So let’s look at how to prepare for severe weather and thus become more resilient.
+Both scientific research and common sense have shown that the more you prepare for an event, the less anxious you will be and the better you will perform.
+Here are some tips to prepare for severe weather.

 Have a plan: